Aviation Departure Reliability

 Methodology: Aviation Departure Reliability

-On-time departure data is obtained from the U.S. Bureau of Transportation Statistics to report departure reliability.
+The aviation departure reliability data is obtained from the U.S. Bureau of Transportation Statistics to report departure reliability.
 Departure reliability is based on a flight’s take-off time from the gate.
-A departure is deemed reliable if the flight departs within 15 minutes of the scheduled time shown in the carrier’s Computerized Reservations Systems.
-In the aviation industry, this is commonly known as on-time departure.
-Departure reliability can be influenced by various factors such as heavy traffic volume, weather, mechanical, and other reasons beyond the control of an airport or an airline.
+A departure is deemed “on-time”, and therefore reliable, if the flight departs within 15 minutes of the time scheduled within the carrier’s Computerized Reservations Systems.
+Departure reliability can be influenced by various factors such as weather, mechanical, and other reasons beyond the control of an airport or an airline.

 Calculation